 We can offer advice on having a healthy lifestyle including healthy eating, exercise, dental health, sexual health and substance misuse.

-We offer the childhood immunisation programme, which ensures your child is protected against disease and infection.
+We offer the childhood immunisation programme, which ensures young people are protected against disease and infection.

-We provide support for children and families with complex needs such as diabetes and asthma.
+We provide support for children and families with complex needs and long-term illnesses such as diabetes and asthma.